-The following degree plan is applicable to students enrolling at Central Christian College of Kansas after July 1, 2022, through June 30, 2023.
+The following degree plan is applicable to students enrolling at Central Christian College of Kansas after July 1, 2023, through June 30, 2024.
 This degree plan will remain in effect until the student ceases continuous full-time enrollment or declares a new major, minor, emphasis, or concentration.
-Students not maintaining continuous enrollment will need to meet graduation requirements as stipulated by the Catalog of record at their point of reentry.
-Students may also opt to request that the graduation standards of any Catalog associated with their current enrollment determine graduation standards.
+Students not maintaining continuous enrollment will need to meet graduation requirements as stipulated by the Catalog of record at the inclusion of the result of th

-their point of rec entry.
-Students may also opt to request that the graduation in standards of any catalog assoc lated with their current enrollment determine graduation standards.
+their point of ree entry.
+Students may also opt to request that the graduation i stanuarus or any catalog asso sociated with their current enrollment determine graduation standards.

-Foundation al Skills (18 Credits) Electives (18 Credits)
+Foundationa al Skills (18 Credits) Electives (18 Credits)

 GS-SM 105 Essentials for College Success 3

-EN-CP 103 English Composition I 3 -
+EN-CP 103 English Composition I 3 ·

 EN-CP 104 English Composition II 3

 MT-BI 100 Introduction to Biblical Literature 3

 Communication Course 3

 BS-CP 235 Computer Applications in Business 3

-Liberal Arts (24 Credits)
+Liberal Arts (24 Credits) · · · · · · · · · · · · · · · · · · ·

 Mind

 Science Course 3

 Mathematics Course 3

 Heart

 History Course 3

 Social Science Course 3

 Strength

 Humanities or Fine Arts Course 3

 SP-SH 101 Wellness for Life 3

 Soul

 Philosophy Course 3

 MT-WV 201 Contemporary Culture and Worldview 3